bradley-03/fntuner/README.md

 ## Installation

-There are multiple options for installation that you can choose from.
+There are multiple options for installation that you can choose from:

 ### Installer
 [Download](https://github.com/bradley-03/fntuner/releases/latest) the setup file from the release and run it.
 To uninstall, use Windows settings or run the uninstaller found in "C:/Users/USER/AppData/Local/Programs/fntuner".